VineethaHV/ptmfirst/docs/SETUP.md

 ## Database Setup

-1. Create a PostgreSQL database named `patient_management`.
+1. Create a PostgreSQL database named `appointment_scheduling`.
 2. Create tables using the following SQL: